ritaafranco/dtc-project-brooklyn-food-waste/README.md

 After the containers are up navigate to [localhost:8080](http://localhost:8080) and log in to airflow.
 You should be able to see 3 DAGs that are paused.
 ![image](https://github.com/ritaafranco/dtc-project-brooklyn-food-waste/blob/main/99_files/Airflow%20DAGs.png)
 Please enable all 3.
-Wait for them to start, just refresh the page. **Do not trigger them manually**.
+Wait for them to start, just refresh the page. **Do not trigger them manually.**.
 DAGs will be triggered automatically once the previous one is finnished.

 * `data_ingestion_to_gcs`: first DAG, fetches data from kaggle and stores it in the Data Lake (GCS bucket).
 Triggers `process-food-waste-data` DAG.
 * `process-food-waste-data`: second DAG, processed all data using Spark, and stores it in the bucket.
 Triggers `data_to_dw_bq` DAG.